Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Carlsbad

-👉 Best Area For Dog-Friendly Restaurants | ✨ Best Carlsbad Hotels: Park Hyatt Aviara ($150 pet fee) • Cape Rey Carlsbad Beach, a Hilton Resort & Spa ($75 pet fee) • The Cassara Carlsbad ($85 pet fee)
+👉 Best Area For Dog-Friendly Restaurants | ✨ Best Carlsbad Hotels: Park Hyatt Aviara ($150 pet fee) • Cape Rey Carlsbad Beach, a Hilton Resort & Spa ($75 pet fee) • West Inn & Suites ($75 pet fee) • Westin Carlsbad Resort & Spa ($150 pet fee) • Home2 Suites By Hilton Carlsbad ($50 pet fee)

 For stunning coastal hotels in San Diego, I recommend staying in Carlsbad.
-This San Diego beach town is only 40 minutes away from downtown and home to plenty of off-leash dog parks.
+This San Diego beach town is only 40 minutes away from downtown and is home to plenty of off-leash dog parks.

-Carlsbad Village, the center of town, is an especially good place to stay in San Diego with your dog.
+Carlsbad Village, the center of town, is an especially good place to stay with your dog.
 It’s within walking distance to a ton of nearby restaurants with pet amenities and shopping, so you’ll never be without a mission.
 My pup loves to grab a frozen frosty paw at Handel’s Ice Cream.

 Dog owners can book a stay at pet-friendly hotels like the Cape Rey Carlsbad Beach, a Hilton Resort & Spa.
 It’s fantastic for dining outdoors with one of their bacon-infused puptails and tasty treats on the happy hour dog menu.